singh264/ECE1724-Smart-Mobility/README.md

 # Important Notes

 ### main.ipynb
-- This will act as a main file for the project
+- This is the main file for the project

 ### exp.ipnb
 - Includes experimental codes.
 Use this to test out code.
+This is not part of the project.

 ### kmeans.ipynb
-- Includes kmeans code for clustering lat, long from traffic data to identify key locations.
+- Includes k-means code for clustering lat, long from traffic data to identify key locations.
 The severity of traffic is treated as frequency.
+The nodes outputted from this file is used directly in the main.py.
+This is a standalone file.

 ### sample_codes
 - Includes demo algorithms provided by professor.